mlynarzsrem/ChessBot/README.md

 ### So, how is it work?

 Well...
 Actually it is not working at all.
-I encountered a problem which observation of its short-term effectsI think results from wrong way of data's representation.
+I encountered a problem which I think results from wrong way of data's representation.
 But It's my first machine learning project and I hope that I will find the issue and I fix it someday.